 Aggressive Athletic Rehab for Achilles Tendon

-One technique for rehab for the Achilles tendon rupture is aggressive athletic rehab.
-This process is focused on faster mobilization following an Achilles tendon rupture repair.
-Once the wound is healed, patients are encouraged to actively move their ankle through a series of exercises designed to fire the calf muscle and to use the Achilles, but doing so in such a way without putting a significant amount of force through the Achilles.
-Patients still have to significantly limit their activity, but rather than using a cast, patients are using a boot.
-This program, however, has potential advantages and disadvantages:
+A modern strategy for treating an Achilles tendon rupture non-surgically is a progressive functional rehabilitation protocol.
+This protocol can also be applied to patients who have undergone surgery to repair their Achilles tendon rupture.
+Early mobilization following an Achilles tendon rupture repair is the hallmark of this functional rehabilitation protocol.
+The goals of this functional program for Achilles tendon ruptures include limiting lower extremity muscle atrophy, while also improving the strength and organization of the healing Achilles tendon.
+The protocol starts with an initial period of immobilization (7-14 days) to allow for some early healing of the Achilles tendon.
+Patients are then encouraged to actively move their ankle through a series of exercises designed to contract the calf muscle and to move the Achilles, but doing so in a manner that does not put a significant force through the healing Achilles tendon.
+Patients still have to significantly limit activity, but rather than using a cast, patients are using a removable boot or brace.
+This program, has potential advantages and disadvantages:

 Advantages